exonum/exonum-doc/src/architecture/services.md

 ### Initialization

 Each time a validating or auditing node is started, it initializes all deployed services.
-Initialization passes local and public blockchain configuration to the service, so it can properly initialize its state.
+Initialization passes local and global blockchain configuration to the service, so it can properly initialize its state.
 If the configuration is updated, the services are automatically restarted.